martincipriano/resst-api-manager/readme.txt

 3. Navigate to **REST API Manager** under settings in the admin menu to manage your endpoints.

 == Usage ==
-- Activate/deactivate REST API endpoints from the REST API Manager settings by clicking the toggle UI.
+1. Navigate to REST API Manager under settings in the WordPress admin menu.
+2. View a list of all registered REST API endpoints.
+3. Toggle endpoints on or off using the provided interface.
+4. Click **Save Settings** to apply your changes.

 == Frequently Asked Questions ==